 - Heat 1 tablespoon / 15 ml vegetable oil in a large non-stick pan on medium heat.
 Add the egg mixture and scramble them until they take shape but are still moist.
 Break up the scrambled eggs into large chunks.
 Remove from the pan.

-- Pour the sauce mixture over tomatoes and simmer to thicken, about 1-2 minutes.
+- Pour the sauce mixture over tomatoes and simmer until thickened, about 1 minute.

 - Add the cooked eggs and gently fold them into the sauce and tomatoes.
-Remove the pan from the heat source.
-Garnish with the remaining green onions.
+Remove from heat.
+Garnish with scallion greens.
+If needed, season with more salt to taste.
 Serve and enjoy with steamed rice or noodles!

 Deb F